TownSuite/TownSuite.BarcodeScanner/README.md

 # USB Barcode Scanner Library

 ## Description
-The **USB Barcode Scanner Library** is a .NET framework library developed by **BasselTech** in C#.
+The **USB Barcode Scanner Library** is a .NET framework library originally developed by **BasselTech** and this fork by TownSuite in C#.
 It allows capturing the barcodes scanned by USB barcode scanners in both C# and VB .NET applications.

 ## Features
 - Capture barcodes scanned by USB barcode scanners, even when the application window is out of focus.